-In order to move to Romania with the intention of staying there permanently, expats will need to apply for a temporary residence permit.
+Expats moving to Romania with the intention of staying permanently will need to apply for a temporary residence permit.
 This allows individuals to stay in Romania for longer than 90 days and can be obtained from the Romanian Embassy.
-It is also advisable for expats to contact the Ministry of Foreign Affairs in the area in which they plan to live before moving to Romania.
+It's also advisable for expats to contact the Ministry of Foreign Affairs in the area in which they plan to live before moving to Romania.

 Family-joining visas for Romania

 Family members wishing to join an expat living in Romania need to apply for a long-stay visa for family rejoining.
-In order to do this, they will need to fill out an application for each person wanting to travel to Romania.
+To do this, they'll need to fill out an application for each person wanting to travel to Romania.
 Documents such as passports, photos, police clearance and medical checks will be required.
 The expat living in Romania will also need to get approval from immigration authorities.